-Born in Toronto and raised in Lagos, TolumiDE moved to back to Canada at the age of 18 and became immersed in all forms of the creative arts while studying Fine Art at York University and singing with an all female reggae band.
-Shortly after moving to the United States to pursue a career in graphic design, TolumiDE solo performances began to bubble at open mics, festivals and weddings.
-She quickly garnered a following for her sweet vocal presence and intimate songwriting.
-She compliments soul music with a fusion of her Nigerian heritage and explores themes of life, love, laughter and inspiration with mainly English lyrics and a touch of African spice in form of rhythm and native Yorùbá language.
+Early beginnings of her music career began after TolumiDE moved to back to Canada from Nigeria.
+After completing secondary school studies at the age of 18, she became immersed in all forms of the creativity while studying Fine Art at York University and singing with an all-female dancehall reggae band “Women Ah Run Tings” for six years.
+Shortly after moving to the United States to pursue a career in graphic design, TolumiDE performances began to bubble at open mics, festivals and weddings.
+She quickly garnered a following for her eclectic stage presence and intimate songwriting ingenuity noted to compliment her urban soul style with a fusion of her Yorùbá heritage while exploring themes of life, love, laughter, inspiration and native languages.

 Basking on press praises for her albums ‘My Love’ and ‘Specialty’; TolumiDE’s acoustic ep ‘Mama Sunshine’ sheds light unto brighter days when obstacles come our way and explores themes of love, self-assurance, overcoming challenges and nostalgic memories.
 In spite of the success, she has experienced in her music career, TolumiDE is most inspired by her upbringing, cultural heritage and the loved ones who have supported her along the way.
 Through the golden moments reflected in her lyrics, she wishes to “bring back those days…”, she longs for her listeners to experience this feeling as expressed in her most recent release “Throwback”.